MIT-Emerging-Talent/ET6-CDSP-group-22-repo/5_communication_strategy/README.md

 # Communication Strategy

+## Overview

+Developed dual-target communication strategy to validate our research findings from both academic and industry perspectives.

 ## Primary Target Audience: Graduate Student at MIT CTL

 **Profile:** A PhD student at MIT Center for Transportation & Logistics with